 You have a range of options when a neighbour's tree is causing you a nuisance, from a friendly chat through to a court order.

-You should first try to approach your neighbour and explain the problem, as you might be able to reach an amicable solution.
+You should first try to approach your neighbour and explain the problem as you might be able to reach an amicable solution between you.

 If you do seek a court order to have a tree trimmed or removed on your neighbour's property, in most circumstances you will be required to meet the cost of the work.
-You will also have to provide evidence of the nuisance and convince the court of the merits of what you seek.
+You will also have to provide evidence of the nuisance and convince the court of the merits of your request.

-To know your rights when it comes to neighbours' trees and your property visit consumer website.
+To know your rights when it comes to neighbours' trees and your property see Consumer's advice.

-Fences don't just define a property boundary.
-In whatever shape, form, style or construction fences play an important role on your property and in your neighbourhood.
+Fences do not just define a property boundary.
+In whatever shape, form, style or construction, fences play an important role on your property and in your neighbourhood.

-High, solid fences between houses, streets and open spaces also create wasted spaces and deadends, prevent good surveillance and have poor visual appeal.
+High, solid fences between houses, streets and open spaces can create wasted spaces and dead ends, prevent good surveillance and have poor visual appeal.

-Closed boarded, high fences can not only be unattractive but can also increase crime by reducing surveillance.
-Hastings District Council wants to encourage fencing options which are practical, look good adjoining reserves and residential areas, and help to reduce crime by increasing surveillance to both public and private spaces.
+Closed boarded, high fences may not only be unattractive but can also increase crime by reducing visibility.
+Hastings District Council encourages fencing options which are practical, look good and help to reduce crime by increasing people's ability to see across both public and private spaces.

-For those considering building a fence within Hastings District, whether it is along a front or rear boundary, or even adjoining a public space or reserve, you can help achieve this goal by considering and implementing good practice fencing design.
+Residents considering building a fence around their property in Hastings can help achieve these goals by considering and implementing good practice fencing design.

-The Residential Fencing Guide identifies three boundary options to enhance your neighbourhood, streetscape and open spaces.
-You can also view the Fencing Act on the NZ legislation website.
+The Residential Fencing Guide identifies three boundary options that will enhance your neighbourhood, streetscape and open spaces.
+For more information see the Fencing Act.